skele2k/FAS/README.md

 # FAS
 FAS - Fingerprint Attendance System

 The project contains two seperate applications and one web api.
-One for scanning and updating database, and another for modifying users.
+One for scanning and updating database, and another for administration purposes.

 How to setup WEB-API:
   1. Go to Control-Panel